AdobeDocs/commerce-webapi/src/pages/graphql/usage/index.md

 `Authorization Bearer: <authorization_token>` | An admin token.
 Use a 2FA REST endpoint such as  `POST /V1/tfa/provider/google/authenticate` to generate this token.
 `Preview-Version` | A timestamp (seconds since January 1, 1970) that is inside the range of dates of the campaign you are querying.

-Magento returns an authorization error if you specify an invalid token or do not include both headers.
+The application returns an authorization error if you specify an invalid token or do not include both headers.
 If the specified timestamp does not correspond to a date in a scheduled campaign, the query results reflect the current storefront settings.

-Magento also returns an error if you specify these headers with any other query or any mutation.
+The application also returns an error if you specify these headers with any other query or any mutation.

 ### Example campaign